Skip to content

 If the same apartment has different names on each portal (“Centro 1A”, “Downtown Apartment 1A”, “Apt 1A”), make sure you associate it with the same accommodation in your software.
 Otherwise you end up with duplicate reservations across different properties in the dashboard.

-Portals sometimes regenerate the iCal URL —especially after password changes or security resets.
+Portals sometimes regenerate the iCal URL, especially after password changes or security resets.
 If sync stops working, the first thing to check is whether the URL is still valid.
 In RegistroViajero you get an automatic notification when a sync fails repeatedly.

-Common cases and how to resolve them
+Common iCal problems and how to resolve them

 ”The reservation shows up with the wrong dates”